 - Milk.
 Cows or unsweetened nondairy.

 - Vanilla extract.
-For extra flavor.

-Blueberry Chocolate Chip Muffins Tips and Tricks
+Muffins with Blueberries and Chocolate Chips Tips and Tricks

-Add Your Dry Ingredients Next
+Add Your Wet Ingredients Next

 Do your best not to overmix.
-Just gently move the batter around until you are confident that blueberries and chocolate chips are evenly dispersed.
+Just gently move the batter around until you are confident that the blueberries and chocolate chips are evenly dispersed.

 Line or Spray Your Muffin Tin